spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 ### How Rust taught me to think about systems

-Entertaining - makes you think back to when you were struggling with the borrow checker (not that I'm not right now but to a lesser degree) and the language in general.
+Entertaining - made you think back to when you were struggling with the borrow checker (not that I'm not right now but to a lesser degree) and the language in general.
 For the new-er folks, the speakers adventures give a solid start on how to reference library files, check for types and trace lifetimes.